xjj3ck/Tr4nZf0rM3r5_sequenced/README.md

 Stream Deck, hotkeys…): one visibility toggle = one full animation, always re-armed.

+The factory preset works instantly — toggle visibility and it spins.
 ---
 ### Get the Windows Installer
 Want the ready-to-install binary without building from source?